Karl-Gottfried Nordmann: World War II

-In June 1941, JG 51 and the majority of the Luftwaffe were transferred to the Eastern Front in preparation for Operation Barbarossa, the invasion of the Soviet Union.
+Operation Barbarossa

+On 15 June, IV.
+Gruppe of JG 51 began transferring east and was located at an airfield named Krzewicze, located approximately 70 km west of Brest-Litovsk.
+On 22 June, German forces launched Operation Barbarossa, the German invasion of the Soviet Union.
+JG 51 was subordinated to II.
+Fliegerkorps (2nd Air Corps), which as part of Luftflotte 2 (Air Fleet 2).
+JG 51 area of operation during Operation Barbarossa was over the right flank of Army Group Center in the combat area of the 2nd Panzer Group as well as the 4th Army.

 On 20 July 1941 Nordmann was appointed to command IV./JG 51, succeeding Major Friedrich Beckh who was selected to command JG 51 as Geschwaderkommodore (Wing Commander).
 Command of the 12.
 Staffel was passed on to Oberleutnant Heinrich Bär.
 Less than two weeks later, on 1 August 1941 Nordmann was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) after a total of 31 victories which was presented to him by General der Flieger Bruno Loerzer.
 Unteroffizier (Sergeant) Franz-Josef Beerenbrock flew as Nordmann's Rottenflieger (wing man) around this time.
 Nordmann achieved his 40th victory in total on 16 August and his 50th on 28 August.
 Only three weeks later he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 16 September 1941 after 59 victories which was presented by Adolf Hitler.
 Three days later, on 19 September, he was promoted to Hauptmann (captain).
 On 10 April 1942, Nordmann took over command of JG 51 as Geschwaderkommodore from Beckh who was transferred to the Reich Air Ministry.